 AI data centers

-One of the most important parts of the Haskell County project is that it plans to build a new solar and battery storage plant next to a data center.
-This plan aims to assist Texas’s power grid, anticipating nearly doubling demand by 2030 due to rapid growth.
+One of the most important parts of the Haskell County project is the plan to build a new solar and battery storage plant next to a data center.
+This plan aims to support Texas’s power grid, anticipating that demand will nearly double by 2030 due to rapid growth.
 Google is also starting a $30 million Energy Impact Fund to help community energy projects.

-In response, the state passed a law that lets grid operators cut off power to big users like data centers during emergencies.
-To make sure that their operations add capacity to the grid instead of just drawing from it, Google and other companies are investing in new energy generation and battery storage.
+In conclusion, the state passed a law that allows grid operators to cut off power to large users, such as data centers, during emergencies.
+To ensure their operations add capacity to the grid rather than just drawing from it, Google and other companies are investing in new energy generation and battery storage.

 Shares: